Grey Coverage in Englewood, CO: Root Touch-Ups vs Grey Blending

 If you want:

-- Zero greys showing → Full coverage
+- Zero greys showing → Full grey coverage

 How to Transition from Full Coverage to Blending